Yahhi/expense_recording/README.md

 More information: https://github.com/golang-migrate/migrate

+## Health check
+There is a default endpoint for healthcheck which replies OK when asked as a web-server at port 8080

 ## Running
-You need to add .env file with the following settings:
+You have to set up the following settings as environment variables:
 ```
 PGHOST=<HOST>
 PGPORT=<PORT>